marklister/product-collections/README.md

 Pull requests are welcome.
 Please keep in mind the KISS character if you extend the project.
 Feel free to discuss your ideas on the issue tracker.

-####Scala 2.11
-Scala 2.11 should re-introduce case classes as ProductNs.
-This, along with macros suggests **product-collections** may, in future allow accessing columns by name.

-Please use the Github issue tracker to ask questions, discuss pull requests etc.

 ###Licence

 [Two clause BSD Licence.](LICENSE)